Everyone knows what Vitamin C is, at least, they think they do. But did you know that you may not be getting as much Vitamin C as you think you are?

 That’s because studies show that Vitamin C can shorten the length of colds and other diseases when it’s taken ahead of time.
 So don’t just treat Vitamin C like medicine to take when you’re sick.

 Instead, treat your Vitamin C intake as a preventative measure.
-You can even take your Vitamin C along with Micro Factor and Opti-Greens 50 to improve your health and strengthen your immune system even more.
+You can even take your Vitamin C along with Micro Factor and Opti-Greens 50 which can help support a healthy and strong immune system.

 Vitamin C plays an important role in the production and biosynthesis of collagen.
 The same goes for L-carnitine and other neurotransmitters.
 Your body needs these things in order to metabolize protein into individual amino acids.